About the Program

 You do not need letters of recommendation.

 The executive committee of the DEWGS will meet shortly after each deadline to decide which applications to fund.
-Evaluation will be based on the following considerations:
+The evaluation will be based on the following considerations:

 - Does the student have a well-defined use for the stipend, and has the student documented the specific costs involved?